Ropelength Criticality: Length-critical curves with an upper bound on curvature

 \begin{remark} For this problem of minimizing length subject only to the curvature constraint $\Ti\ge1$, we can treat each component of a link separately.
 As in Figure~\ref{fig:nonc2arcs} (right), the curves do not necessarily stay embedded: we may have nonembedded critical configurations.
 Thus we should generalize our setup to allow nonembedded $C^{1,1}$ curves. \end{remark}

-In this section, we classify connected strongly $\infty$-critical curves under the assumption that they have regulated kinks.
+We proceed to classify connected, strongly $\infty$--critical curves -- under the assumption that they have regulated kinks.
 That is, we classify connected curves which are nicely balanced by kink measure alone.
-Of course each such curve has positive reach if it is embedded, and is thus $\sigma$-critical for large enough $\sigma$, but we do not compute the reach for our individual examples.
-By the lemma above, any strut-free arc of a $\sigma$-balanced link will be one of the types in our list.
+Of course each such curve has positive reach if it is embedded, and is thus $\sigma$--critical for large enough $\sigma$, but we do not compute the reach for our individual examples.
+By the lemma above, any strut-free arc of a nicely balanced link will be one of the curves in our list.

 To get started, suppose $L$ is a connected curve, nicely balanced by kink measure alone.
-Since $V'=-\SFM=0$, the virtual tangent
+Note that although we are considering $\Ti$, we have rescaled to get curvature~$1$, so we should take $\sigma=1$ in the formulas from the last section.
+For instance, the virtual tangent vector becomes

+Since $V'=-\SFM=0$, we see that $V$ is constant along~$L$.
+Indeed, this ``force''~$V$ should be viewed as the conserved quantity along~$L$ corresponding to the translational symmetry of our problem.